Eric-D-Stevens/OHSU/OHSU_Winter_2019/EE582/LAB1/README.md

 Next a function will be created to perform the above operation with every pair of provided impulse responses.
-This function will also output a single audio file of all 5 outputs concatenated together to in order to test our ideas about the the direction the signal is coming from.
+This function will also output a single audio file of all 5 outputs concatenated together to in order to test our ideas about the direction the signal is coming from.

 This function `all_files()` has an input parameter `order_list` that is a regular python list with the values in the list being